MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Update-LapsADSchema.md

 nature of the schema extensions is documented in [Windows LAPS schema extensions reference](https://go.microsoft.com/fwlink/?linkid=2233804).

-The **Verbose** may be used to get additional information about the cmdlet's operation.
+The **Verbose** parameter may be used to get additional information about the cmdlet's operation.

 ## EXAMPLES